It’s happened to every parent — you turn around for half a second and your beloved child has disappeared.

 And it does.

 Our next challenge was how to spread the word.
 We could add it to our website and put a blurb on the Show Guide.
-But how to get it front of everyone's face at a time they might actually read it?
+But how to get the message in front of everyone’s face at a time they might actually read it?

 Enter … Potty Prose!